- Exercise & Fitness

 USAT Wetsuit Guidelines

-If the water is 78 or below, wear a wetsuit, as even a sprint distance race you will be much faster in a wetsuit.
+If the water is below 78 degrees Fahrenheit you should wear a wetsuit, as even a sprint distance race you will be much faster in a wetsuit.
 You will also save energy.

 However, you will have to deal with taking it off in the first transition, before the biking.
-Practice taking off the wetsuit in the weeks and days before the even and you will easily make up for the additional time in transition.
+Practice taking off the wetsuit in the days and weeks leading up to the event and you will more easily make up for the additional time in transition.

 A Triathlon Wetsuit is Different